-The NMG Secretariat (provided by the Australian Government Department of Agriculture, Water and the Environment (or equivalent)) convenes the NMG.
+The NMG Secretariat (provided by the Australian Government Department of Agriculture, Fisheries and Forestry (or equivalent)) convenes the NMG.
 Based on the recommended EADRP from the CCEAD, the NMG decides to approve (or not approve) the EADRP and whether to activate (or not activate) cost-sharing in accordance with the EADRA.

-Figure 1 General sequence of events for a cost-shared emergency animal disease response.
+Figure 1.
+General sequence of events for a cost-shared emergency animal disease response.